 Insurance fraud is a crime and a costly problem for all of us.
-It is estimated that false claims cost insurance companies $120 billion dollars a year.
+It is estimated that false claims cost insurance companies $80 billion dollars a year according to the Coalition Against Insurance Fraud.
 Unfortunately, these losses result in higher premiums and fees being passed on to consumers.

 What is it?
 Fraud is an intentional act of deception, misrepresentation and/or concealment done to gain something of value.
 Fake accidents and claims are signs of fraud.

 - Health is endangered when an innocent person is unknowingly insured

 - Premiums increase with fewer benefits